iulianamihali/GymFit/README.md

   - Create and edit their own courses
   - View enrolled clients
   - See monthly statistics of completed training sessions
-- Secure login and JWT-based authorization
+- Secure login and JWT-based authorization for both clients and trainers

 ## Technologies Used